What is egg tempera?

 What is a Certificate of Authenticity?

 It’s a certificate you receive with the painting that guarantees the provenance of your painting and its collectible and insurable value.
-It must have details of the original work of art, you contact information and the artists’ signature and date.
+It must have details of the original work of art, your contact information and the artists’ signature and date.
+All my original paintings come with a Certificate of Authenticity with my signature and a wax seal.

 What if I buy the painting then change my mind?

-Don’t worry I’m confident that you will love my work so I’m giving you 21 Days Money back guarantee.
+Don’t worry I’m confident that you will love my work so I’m giving you 7 Days Money Back Guarantee for a full refund or an exchange.
 Just return the painting in its original packaging and I will refund you the amount.
 See Shipping and Returns

-It's hiring me to have a specific painting painted for you.
-I offer also 'Selah' paintings a specific painting as a reminder of your spiritual moment.
+It's hiring me to have a specific painting exclusively for you.
 When commissioning me you are required to pay 50% deposit before the start of the painting, then the rest of the payment when the painting is finished.
-See shipping and Returns
+See full commission terms.

 What does “© All rights reserved” mean?